realms-mud/core-lib/documentation/equipment.md

 for legendary weapons and armor.

 **Summary:**
-Setting the material is not just cosmetic—it determines the item's stats, value, crafting requirements, and even who can make or use it.
+Setting the material is not just cosmetic-it determines the item's stats, value, crafting requirements, and even who can make or use it.
 For advanced items, you can mix and match materials for each component using the `crafting materials` mapping, giving you fine-grained control over every